cyrus-and/chrome-remote-interface/README.md

 - `host`: HTTP frontend host.
 Defaults to `localhost`;
 - `port`: HTTP frontend port.
 Defaults to `9222`;
 - `secure`: HTTPS/WSS frontend.
 Defaults to `false`;
-- `tab`: determines which tab this client should attach to.
+- `target`: determines which target this client should attach to.
 The behavior changes according to the type:

-  - a `function` that takes the array returned by the `List` method and returns a tab or its numeric index relative to the array;
+  - a `function` that takes the array returned by the `List` method and returns a target or its numeric index relative to the array;
-  - a tab `object` like those returned by the `New` and `List` methods;
+  - a target `object` like those returned by the `New` and `List` methods;
-  - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the tab list.
+  - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the target list.

-  Defaults to a function which returns the first available target according to the implementation (note that at most one connection can be established to the same tab);
+  Defaults to a function which returns the first available target according to the implementation (note that at most one connection can be established to the same target);
 - `protocol`: [Chrome Debugging Protocol] descriptor object.
 Defaults to use the protocol chosen according to the `remote` option;
 - `remote`: a boolean indicating whether the protocol must be fetched *remotely*